Integration of payment methods

 With an Amazon Pay merchant account, you gain access to a comprehensive fraud protection solution.
 Additionally, it offers a simple API that has provided numerous e-commerce platforms from solution providers with access to free plugins.

-Pricing: The base transaction fee for processing payments through Amazon Pay is 2.9% of the transaction amount.
-There’s also a fixed fee per transaction based on the currency used.
+Pricing: The base transaction costs for processing payments through Amazon Pay is 2.9% of the transaction amount.
+There’s also a fixed fee based on the currency used.
 Find more information about pricing here.

 Strengths: